hacklex/CuteCAS/README.md

 * abstract equivalence relation (symmetric, reflexive, transitive function of type `t -> t -> bool`);
 * binary operations (with lemmas on commutativity, associativity, neutral elements, absorbers, inverses);
 * grouplike structures (magma -> semigroup -> monoid -> group) with separately defined commutative versions;
-* ringlike structures (ring -> domain -> euclidean domain) with distributivity lemmas and unit/normal decomposition for euclidean domains;
+* ringlike structures (ring -> domain -> euclidean domain -> skewfield -> field) with distributivity lemmas and unit/normal decomposition for euclidean domains;
-* started working with abstract fractions over euclidean domains (still need to generalize over arbitrary integral domains)
+* fields of fractions

 # What's next?

 * completing framework for euclidean domains (div/rem, gcd/eea)
-* completing framework for abstract fractions (need to prove that they form a field, and implement reduced fractions wherever eea/gcd is available)
+* enhancing fields of fractions over euclidean domains by introducing the reduced fractions via EEA/GCD
 * introduce the notion of polynomial ring over a field, prove it to be a domain, and provide the framework for it
 * head towards differential fields.
 See my [F# CAS sketch](https://github.com/hacklex/AbstractMathTypes) for details